fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 ## How to Optimize Code Reviews for Knowledge Sharing and Quality Assurance?
 ## How to Recognize When It’s Time to Overhaul a CI/CD Pipeline?
 ## What Are the Risks of Relying Solely on Automated Code Reviews?
+## When Do You Have Enough Information to Start Coding?
+## What Does DevOps Mean to You?
+## Is Programming Passion Reflected in Your Code?
+## Do 10x Developers Write Simple Code?
+## What Are Best Practices for Writing Documentation?
+## Do You Try to Fully Understand Pull Requests During Reviews?
+## Why Do Development Teams Love Agile?
+## What Rules of Software Development Should You Follow?
+## Is Cleaning Up Messy Code One of the Best Feelings for Developers?
+## How Much Time Should You Allocate for Reading Code?
+## What Mistakes Do Most Web Developers Make?
+## Do You Get Gut Feelings About Code Quality?